rjrockzz/Kafka/README.md

 # Kafka installation
-To install kafka in windows we need to download the Binary files from Apache open source foundation.
+To install kafka in windows download the Binary files from Apache open source foundation.
 [Link](https://www.confluent.io/download)

 Steps :
 1. After downloading binary files of kafka. extract them all into your C:/ drive